 Some work is performed in an office setting with adequate lighting, heating and ventilation.
 Some work may be performed in a laboratory setting which exposes the biologist to odors, chemicals, fish blood, and molds.
 The employee must use safety precautions including MSDS, gloves, hood, and eye protection.
-The employee may work on narrow, elevated walkways and platforms that are over or adjacent to water.
+Some employees may work on narrow, elevated walkways and platforms that are over or adjacent to water.
+Field work involves exposure to all types of weather, slippery rocks or docks, trails, irregular terrain, insects, poison oak, rough or fast-moving water, or cold water temperatures.
+Work at high elevations or aboard boats may be required.